khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

 ## Building the Link

-Now that each heading has a unique ID -- the anchor -- we can start building out the links.
+Now that each heading has a unique ID, we can start building out the links.
 For this step, we'll use the [rehype-autolink-headings](https://github.com/rehypejs/rehype-autolink-headings) package.
-As the previous package automatically added a unique ID to each header, this package automatically wraps each header with a link.
+As the previous package automatically added a unique ID to each header, this package automatically wraps each header with a link (*wraps* is the default behavior).

 1. `npm install rehype-autolink-headings`
 1. Configure the package in `astro.config.mjs`